 Arthur Rackham

 Arthur Rackham was an English illustrator who lived from 1867 to 1939.
-He was one of the artists who was extremely popular during the ‘Golden Age of Illustration.’
-Fantasy and fairy tale illustrations were very much in style during the early 20th century, only declining in demand with the onset of the World War.
+Rackham was one of the artists who was extremely popular during the ‘Golden Age of Illustration’.
+Fantasy and fairy tale illustrations were popular and in style during the early twentieth century, only declining in demand with the onset of the Great War (World War I).

 "Swear to me, Hagen, my son!", Arthur Rackham, 1911